a collection of notes on areas of personal interest

 This photograph, which was taken in Wakra in the mid-seventies, together with the two sketches below it, show a more developed form of ceiling coving than those above.
 They demonstrate not only how the corners were reinforced structurally, but how effective the cantilever can be in reducing the span of the mangrove pole beams, and in transferring the weight of the roof and its construction, onto the walls.

 Using a similar technique it was possible to produce external corners, characteristic of some rubble walls, which is a particular feature of Gulf architecture.
-Walls constructed out of stones and mortar can not be bonded to each other effectively in the manner of bricks, and the corners of such buildings are, in consequence, a relatively weak point.
+Walls constructed out of stones and mortar can’t be bonded to each other effectively in the manner of bricks, and the corners of such buildings are, in consequence, a relatively weak point.
 Gulf master builders got round this by building into the corners short lengths of mangrove pole on the diagonal at a high level within the room.
 Internally the soffit of the triangular corner was usually decorated and, externally, the building featured a set-back or rounding which reflected the structural need to stretch out the point of weakness.
 The walls may or may not have had additional poles inserted in their height, this illustration showing only the diagonal bracing at ceiling cove level.

 Buildings in the interior were generally fortified, as mentioned elsewhere, so openings had to be restricted in order to maintain security as well as being located well above ground level.
 This was also true, to some extent, of houses on the coast where there was the possibility of attack by raiders.
 This, and the requirement for privacy for the family, led to the characteristic blank ground floor walls of urban settlements.

-But one of the main requirements of protective structures was the need for them to retain stability under attack.
-The weakness of the wall construction was countered by their being relatively thick, itself a consequence of the need for structural integrity.
-However, the weakness of unbonded walls is at their corners and bases where, under sustained attack, they will fail.
-So, in defensive structures such as the Kuwt in Doha and the towers in the photograph above at Umm Salal Muhammad, the corners are rounded and their junctions with the ground are thickened.
-These towers, incidentally, are known as the Barzan towers, but I have not yet been able to find out if this is the specific name for these towers or for watch towers generally.
+The weakness of unbonded walls is worst at their corners and bases where, under sustained attack, they will fail.
+So, in defensive structures such as the tower at al-Adhbah and the towers at Barzan, the corners are rounded at their base and their junctions with the ground thickened.
+These latter towers, incidentally, are known as the Barzan towers, but I have not yet been able to find out if this is the specific name for these towers or for watch towers generally.

 The door threshhold – ataba – and the ground floor of the house – the hejjar – were always raised at least 150mm above the normal external finished external floor levels in order to prevent flood or rain water coming into the house.
 Where possible houses would be located on slight rises in order to make sure that they were not inundated.
-Dry river beds – wadis- were avoided as significant flows of water can rise rapidly creating damage and, in some cases, causing death.
+Dry river beds – wadi s- were avoided as significant flows of water can rise rapidly creating damage and, in some cases, causing death.

 Advantage was taken in the ceilings to use the construction as a decorative feature of the space below.
 Suspended floors, ghurfa and ceilings were supported by shandal, usually round, mangrove pole beams or danjal, timber beams, on top of which were placed, in the better houses, a decorative woven reed, hassira, or woven cane, basjeel, layer visible from below and over which was a woven palm mat, manqrur – to receive the first of at least two layers of well tamped down earth.
 In this photograph you can clearly see the shandal taken through the outside wall to obtain maximum structural bearing.